romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is the primary purpose of CodeQL queries?
+Q: What is the primary purpose of CodeQL queries?
 <details><summary>Show the answer</summary><p>

 - **CodeQL queries can be run against a CodeQL database to identify patterns that may indicate coding errors or security vulnerabilities**